Uesernaeme/testing/guacamole.md

 4. cut lime in half
 5. squeeze lime into bowl
 6. drop a pinch of salt into bowl
-4. mix and mush everything to obtain a creamy consistency
+7. mix and mush everything to obtain a creamy consistency
+8. Enjoy with friends and family